If you are accused of shoplifting in Minnesota, you need to know your rights and what the store is allowed to do to you – and what they’re not.

 Your Rights If You Are Accused of Shoplifting

-Otherwise, you will be led to a secure area, where a guard will ask you to provide your contact information and date of birth.
+Otherwise, you will be led to a secure area where asset protection will question you.
 During questioning, you have the right to remain silent.
 It’s in your best interest to keep quiet to not accidentally incriminate yourself.
-You also have the right to request an attorney’s presence.
+You also have the right to request an attorney’s presence when law enforcement is questioning you.

 If you are detained, you may only be held for a reasonable amount of time.
 This time will vary on a case-by-case basis, but several hours would be unreasonable in most scenarios.
 The store does not have the right to use excessive force or threats to detain you.